 Vitamin k

-Since this vitamin is produced spontaneously in the body of adults, the possibility of deficiency remains low.
+This vitamin is produced automatically in the body of an

 Properties of Vitamin K